This simple banana bread cobbler is melt in your mouth amazing!

 How To Make, A Simple Banana Bread Cobbler

 This recipe uses self-rising flour in place of all-purpose flour, therefore, you will not need any leavening agents.
 You will use equal parts, flour, milk, and sugar and stir in melted butter.
 I topped the cobbler with pecans and salted caramel chips (found at Kroger), but cinnamon or butterscotch chips would be great as well.
 Sliced bananas are also arranged on top of the batter.

 The crumb mixture also uses self-rising flour, brown sugar, oats and melted butter to bind it all together.
 Feel free to add a touch of cinnamon if you would like.
 I thought there was plenty of flavor with the caramel chips, but that is somewhat personal.

 As I mentioned above, I baked this cobbler in a cast iron skillet, but an alternative to the cast iron would be a 2 1/2 quart casserole dish.
 It would obviously be a bit thicker but would taste just as delicious.

-This simple banana bread cobbler recipe is really best when served warm and it should be consumed within a day or else any exposed banana will begin to turn brown.
+This simple banana bread cobbler recipe is really best when served warm (perhaps with a scoop of banana ice cream) and it should be consumed within a day or else any exposed banana will begin to turn brown.